Para-Lang/para-compiler/docs/source/lang_ref/compiler_structure.rst

 Overview
 --------

-The Para-C Core Language uses for parsing Antlr4, which automatically generates python files for the parser, listeners and lexer based on the `ParaC.g4` file.
+The Para Core Language uses for parsing Antlr4, which automatically generates python files for the parser, listeners and lexer based on the `Para.g4` file.
 This file defines the grammar of the language.

 The generated code will be wrapped inside a new python module, which will implement the code and make it usable in the compiler source code.
 Using that new Parser module,